ScotGovAnalysis/good_practices/README.md

 > "We've always done it that way." – Every senior manager ever (probably)

-Many books, manuals and tutorials on the R programming language offer information on the countless possible ways to do one thing in R. This repository of good practice guidance will provide an overview of one way to do that one thing correctly.
+Many books, manuals and tutorials on the R programming language offer information on the countless possible ways to do one thing in R. This repository of good practice guidance will provide an overview of how to do that one thing correctly.

 ## [Good coding practices](https://github.com/DataScienceScotland/good_practices/blob/main/coding.md)